 - Created community information guides, available in seven languages on its website, and broadly disseminated them to City agencies and its member organizations, as well as at meetings, events, and other initiatives.

 NYIC’s work led to a more educated public and a greater understanding among elected and agency officials about immigrant health concerns and the ability of State and local agencies to effect change.
 In 2020, NYSHealth awarded NYIC a second grant to continue to address new federal policies that restrict health care access and coverage for New York State-based immigrants and their families.
-This project will continue to address federal policies restricting health care access and coverage for immigrants by monitoring policy changes in real time, analyzing their impact, disseminating information to key audiences, and developing alternative policy options.
+This project will continue to focus on federal policies restricting health care access and coverage for immigrants by monitoring policy changes in real time, analyzing their impact, disseminating information to key audiences, and developing alternative policy options.

 Co-Funding and Additional Funds Leveraged: N/A